Smartling/SmartlingHelp/_faqs/what-happens-when-i-change-my-content.md

 ## Files Projects

 For Files projects, you'll first need to upload your changed resource files.
 If you update your files often, you should automate this process).
-If you upload the updated file to the same [namespace](), it will share strings with previous versions and new strings will only be created for the content you have changed.
+If you upload the updated file to the same [namespace](){: .cc-active}, it will share strings with previous versions and new strings will only be created for the content you have changed.
 If you upload the file to a new namespace, all new strings will be created but as long as you have set up SmartMatch, you still only need to worry about the changes.

-New strings will either be automatically authorized into your default workflow for each language or be added to your [Authorization queue]().
+New strings will either be automatically authorized into your default workflow for each language or be added to your [Authorization queue](){: .cc-active}.
 From there, your translation workflow proceeds as normal.

 Once your new strings have been translated, you can download your translated file for deployment.
-Again, [API automation]() or our [Repository Connector]() can take care of this part for you.
+Again, [API automation](){: .cc-active} or our [Repository Connector](){: .cc-active} can take care of this part for you.

 ## GDN Projects